UIC-LIT/PATHWiSE/README.md

    - Move `private.key` and `certificate.crt` into this folder.

 4. **Configure Apache for SSL**:
+   - Turn on "ssl_module" from wampserver > Apache > Apache Modules.
+(Usuallay found in the last column of the list of modules)
    - Open the Apache configuration file (`httpd.conf`) located in `C:\wamp64\bin\apache\apache2.x.x\conf`.
    - Uncomment these lines:
      ```